tigr0w/BC-SECURITY_Empire/docs/plugins/plugin-development.md

   * `on_stop` - When the plugin is stopped
 * `register` function was removed
 * `install_path` is automatically set on `BasePlugin` constructor
+* Plugins have an internal state that can be defined in a similar way to execution and module options
+  * Internal state persists through database restarts
+* `options` is now `execution_options`

 ## Future Work
 * improved plugin logging -